Hajir

 1. Leave and Attendance Management

-It is characteristic of full-time employees that they have clear leave policies, including sick leave, casual leave, and paid leave.
+Full-time employees follow structured leave policies, including sick leave, casual leave, and paid leave.
 Freelancers, on the contrary, tend to be paid according to delivered projects with no strict hours, and the time-off policy does not always apply to them.

 2. Payroll and Compensation Policies

 Full-time employees include fixed salaries, bonuses, and statutory deductions on payroll.
 Freelancers are evaluated by project, by hour, or by task accomplished.
-It is a time-consuming and error-prone task to manage these various payment structures manually.
+Without automation, managing both payment models becomes time-consuming and error-prone.

 3. Performance Evaluation and Monitoring

 KPIs, appraisals, and feedback are used to conduct performance evaluations on a scheduled basis with full-time employees.
-Freelancers are measured by considering whether they have been able to finish the projects, their quality, and their timely delivery.
+On the other hand, managers evaluate freelancers based on project quality, completion, and deadlines, their quality, and their timely delivery.

 How HajirHR Helps in Managing HR Policies